BLB Solicitors

 Conditional gifts in Wills

-Many of us make one or more gifts in our Will that are subject to a certain condition being satisfied.
+Many of us include gifts in our Will that are subject to a specific condition being fulfilled.
 The most common example of conditional gifts in Wills are gifts to children or grandchildren, conditional upon them reaching a certain age.
-Such ‘contingent’ gifts are almost always made with the best of intentions.
-Sometimes, however, a condition is imposed to maintain some degree of ongoing control over a beneficiary or a situation.
+Such ‘contingent’ gifts are almost always made with good intentions.
+However, sometimes a condition is set to retain some degree of ongoing control over a beneficiary or a situation.
 This is often referred to as ‘dead hand control’.

 Condition precedent vs condition subsequent

 There are two types of conditional (or contingent) gifts.
-A gift to a child upon reaching a certain age is an example of a condition precedent, ie something must happen (the child reaching a certain age) before the gift takes effect.
-On the other hand, a condition subsequent is where the beneficiary initially receives the gift but loses it if they subsequently fail to satisfy the condition.
-An example of this would be a gift to a spouse or partner that fails if they subsequently marry/re-marry.
+A gift to a child upon reaching a specific age is an example of a condition precedent.
+It means something must happen (the child reaching a certain age) before the gift takes effect.
+Conversely, a condition subsequent is where the recipient initially receives the gift but loses it if they fail to meet the condition later on.
+An example of this is a gift to a spouse or partner that becomes invalid if they subsequently marry or remarry.

 When will a conditional gift fail?

-The most common reason conditional gifts fail is because of uncertainty, so great precision is required in the wording of the condition.
-In a well-known case, gifts were made to grandchildren on the condition of them marrying a “person of Jewish race”.
-This was held to be invalid as it was impossible to say whether a particular person satisfied the condition.
+The most common reason conditional gifts fail is due to uncertainty, so great precision is needed in the wording of the condition.
+In the well-known legal case of Re Allen (1953), gifts were made to grandchildren on the condition that they marry a “person of Jewish race”.
+This was deemed invalid because it was impossible to determine whether a particular person met the specified condition.

 A gift or the condition attached to it can also fail if the condition is: